 The A1 Group has its sustainable activities evaluated annually by international rating agencies.
-In addition, the Telekom Austria share is listed in sustainability indices, such as the FTSE4Good index series, where it has been listed since 2001,
+In addition, the Telekom Austria share is listed in sustainability indices, such as the FTSE4Good index series, where it has been listed since 2001, or the Austrian Sustainability Index (VÖNIX), where it has been listed since 2005.
+VÖNIX is a capitalization-weighted price index consisting of those listed Austrian companies that are leaders in terms of social and environmental performance.

 Rating 2022 Percentile Category

-CDP A Top 2% Leadership
+CDP А Top 2% Leadership

 Sustainalytics 15.2 Top 4% Low Risk

 ISS ESG C+ Top 20% Prime

 EcoVadis 61 Top 17% Silver